This guide assumes you have already read/completed the previous tutorials.

 2. Hover over the 3D Viewport, and press Ctrl + P to open the parenting menu.
 Choose Bone Relative.

-You can double-check you did it correctly by playing the animation - the physics should now move seamlessley with the render model.
+You can double-check you did it correctly by playing the animation - the physics should now move seamlessly with the render model.

 Exporting a device machine animation